gate/gateapi-csharp/docs/SpotApi.md

 # **CancelOrders**
 > List&lt;OrderCancel&gt; CancelOrders (string currencyPair = null, string side = null, string account = null, string actionMode = null, string xGateExptime = null)

-Cancel all `open` orders in specified currency pair.
+Cancel all `open` orders in specified currency pair

-When the `account` parameter is not specified, all pending orders including spot, unified account, and position-by-position leverage will be cancelled.
-When transaction pairs are revoked You can specify a certain account separately to cancel all orders under the specified account
+When the `account` parameter is not specified, all pending orders including spot, unified account, and isolated margin will be cancelled.
+When `currency_pair` is not specified, all trading pair pending orders will be cancelled.
+You can specify a particular account to cancel all pending orders under that account

 ### Example
 ```csharp